Vision

 Catalysts we are tracking

 Significant shifts in industry cycles require distinct driving forces to succeed and act as disruptors, emphasizing the importance of a well-timed "why now".
-Julien’s experience at Ara Labs exemplifies this.
-The company ventured into the in-car economy a decade prematurely, anticipating a future where autonomous vehicles would create new in-car ecosystems centered around essential human activities.
 Going back to innovation cycle theory, we look for markets where the capital to sustain technologies through the early innings of their development exists, in order to help them reach the deployment phase.

 The late 2000s clean tech boom and bust served to establish the basis for the current cycle.
 These pioneers were not wrong in saying that “going green could be the biggest economic opportunity of the 21st century” (A quote from KPCB’s John Doerr), they were just a decade early.
 But the billions invested served to attract the talent base and financing solutions, and financed the infrastructure that we are now able to leverage for the next generation.